Blackmagic Resolve Micro Color Panel

 DaVinci Resolve Advanced Panel

-Designed in collaboration with professional Hollywood colorists, this panel includes a variety of controls to access all the color features DaVinci has to offer.
+Designed in collaboration with professional Hollywood colorists, this panel includes a variety of controls to access all the color features that DaVinci has to offer.

 Professional color adjustment dials